cybledev/odin-sdk-js/README.md

 ## Examples

-In the "examples" file, you can find various usage examples demonstrating how to interact with the Odin API using the `odin-sdk-js` package.
+Here is the [Example](https://github.com/cybledev/odin-sdk-js/blob/main/examples/examples.js), you can find various usage examples demonstrating how to interact with the Odin API using the `odin-sdk-js` package.

 Each example is a standalone javascript program that showcases specific functionalities of the SDK.